What is Cave Mining?

 Major Companies and Operations

-- Also operates the Argyle diamond mine in Australia (now closed) which used block caving
+• Rio Tinto operated the Argyle diamond mine in Australia (from 2008-2020) which used block caving

-- Chile’s state-owned copper mining company operates several block cave mines including El Teniente, the world’s largest underground copper mine
+• Chile’s state-owned copper mining company operates several panel and block cave mines including El Teniente, the world’s largest underground copper mine and Chuquicamata underground

 Consulting Firms and Research Centers